apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperJMX.md

 started the server you will be able to monitor and manage various service related features.

-Also note that ZooKeeper will register log4j MBeans as well.
+Also, note that ZooKeeper will register log4j MBeans as well.
 In the same section along the left hand side you will see "log4j".
 Expand that to manage log4j through JMX.
 Of particular interest is the ability to dynamically change the logging levels